-Of course, at times you’ll need to dig a bit deeper than Linux top command.
+Of course, at times, you’ll need to dig a bit deeper than Linux top command.
 Especially for application performance monitoring, log analytics, etc. Please look at some of the solutions in my 100 Top Server Monitoring & Application Performance Monitoring (APM) Solutions list.
 Also see: atop, glances, htop.

 Customizing the Linux top command: Getting started

 To run Linux top, type top from the command line.
 By default, the Linux top command will look similar to the above screenshot.
 To customize, let’s begin with the memory scale by pressing E (shift + e) and e, then save changes using W (shift + w) and continue from there:

 E: Extend-Memory-Scale in Summary Area – With this command, you can cycle through the available summary area memory scaling, which ranges from KiB (kibibytes or 1,024 bytes) through EiB (exbibytes or 1,152,921,504,606,846,976 bytes).
 If you see a `+’ between a displayed number and the following label, it means that top was forced to truncate some portion of that number.
 By raising the scaling factor, such truncation can be avoided.

 e: Extend-Memory-Scale in Task Windows – With this command, you can cycle through the available task window memory scaling, which ranges from KiB (kibibytes or 1,024 bytes) through PiB (pebibytes or 1,125,899,906,842,624 bytes).
 While top will try to honor the selected target range, additional scaling might still be necessary to accommodate current values.
 If you wish to see a more homogeneous result in the memory columns, raising the scaling range will accomplish that goal.
 However, raising it too high is likely to produce an all zero result, which cannot be suppressed with the 0 (numeric not the letter) interactive command.

 Next, when monitoring MySQL, Apache (or Nginx), and other threaded software.
 It can be helpful to add a column for the number of threads (nTH).
 You can do this using Fields-Management.

 f | F: Fields-Management – These keys display a separate screen where you can change which fields are displayed, their order and also designate the sort field.
 I’ve added PPID (Parent Process Id), SWAP, and nTH.